 The years 2008 and 2009 were among the most trying economic and financial times since the adoption of the Act.
 This challenging environment has continued into 2010.
 Such unusual times often require companies to take actions to protect shareholder value that would not have been necessary or contemplated in ordinary market conditions.
 In the face of substantial redemption requests and significantly reduced liquidity for its assets, Steel Partners II took steps that it believed were necessary to preserve value for its investors and to treat all of its investors fairly.
-As a result of the plan implemented to address Steel Partners II's investor redemption requests, SPH, until then majority owned by Steel Partners II, as described below, arguably fell within the statutory definition of an investment company (absent the Rule 3a-2 safe harbor), even though that definition is not an accurate depiction of SPH's business.
-SPH has since been working diligently to remain a non-investment company business.
+As a result of the plan implemented to address Steel Partners II's investor redemption requests, SPH, until then majority owned by Steel Partners II, as described below, arguably fell within the definition of an investment company, even though that definition is not an accurate depiction of SPH's business.
+SPH has since been working diligently to become a non-investment company business.